dedis/dela/docs/mino.md

 }
 ```

-It provides simple primitives to update and get the list of addresses.
+It provides simple primitives to filter and get the list of addresses.
 Each
 implementation of Mino has its own address representation.
 Minoch uses Go
 channels and therefore uses string identifiers, whereas Minogrpc uses actual
 network addresses.